Archived entries for Groupthink

 20111114-095200.jpg

-a short story by Danielle LeClerc
+by Danielle LeClerc

 Within the seed of every apricot lies a small, soft kernel.
 Just a few of these pack enough cyanide to stop your heart in minutes.